ngonzalez2/kito/README.md

 # Kito Marketplace (Next.js)

-This branch migrates the Kito marketplace to the Next.js App Router and introduces dynamic listings backed by Vercel Postgres, Blob storage uploads, and an admin moderation workflow that runs entirely on Vercel.
+This branch migrates the Kito marketplace to the Next.js App Router and introduces dynamic listings backed by Neon Postgres, Blob storage uploads, and an admin moderation workflow that runs entirely on Vercel.

 ## Getting started